 Chorizo, cornbread, onion bread, sage...All very welcome at my Thanksgiving table or any other time of the year.
 Crazy good!

 In every dish I create, I shoot for a balance of textures, flavors, and colors.

 - If you cook dressing, the odds are you are cooking it outside of the turkey.

-- Stuffing comes from taking the mixture and filling the turkey/chicken inside carven full.
+- Stuffing comes from taking the mixture and filling the turkey/chicken inside the carven full.
 There are many different schools of thought about this technique.
 One thing is for sure, the method will take much longer to cook and potentially will cause your turkey/chicken to overcook by the time the stuffing is cooked all the way through.
 Just be careful using this technique or risk getting your guests sick from an undercooked turkey.
 Make sure you check with a temperature probe so you can be sure the middle of the stuffing is cooked to the correct temperature.
-Which needs to be around the same doneness as your turkey/chickens done temperature.
+Which needs to be around the same doneness as your turkey/chickens' "done temperature".

 - Reason NOT to stuff the turkey/chicken.
 The texture.
-If you cook the Chorizo Cornbread Recipe like I did in the post photo you end up with crispy edges.
+If you cook the Chorizo Cornbread Recipe as I did in the post photo you end up with crispy edges.

 What Makes This The Most Amazing